 - University-level Courses, in partnership with VIU and RRU

 Developed and delivered in-house, with invited external speakers, guest lecturers, and direct place-based experiences, this course runs alongside and complements the knowledge, skills, values, and attributes students are learning in the university level and CP Core courses.
 This course creates opportunities to connect to land, sea, and Indigenous values and community.
 Learning in this module is entirely internally assessed and exam-free.
 Student learning is demonstrated through project-based work and reflection captured in their portfolios that meets the unique Climate Action Competency framework.

 An area of differentiation and self-directed learning giving students the opportunity to specialize in an area of interest.
 We expect students to be able to choose microcredentials of 150-200 hrs.

-Term 1 – Climate Science, Resilience and Adaptation
+Term 1 – Climate Science and Impacts (Royal Roads University)

 Global Issues to Local Solutions: Connecting Big Picture Activism and Local Futures